CSUBioGroup/PGMG/readme.md

 Through the guidance of pharmacophore, PGMG provides a flexible strategy to generate bioactive molecules with structural diversity in various scenarios using a trained variational autoencoder.

+**Update on 02/05/2023: [The PGMG web server](https://www.csuligroup.com/PGMG) is now available!
+Experience PGMG without having to perform any deployments on your own.**

 ## Overview